-If you have one or more tickets which have reached the Judgment Level at the Parking Violations Bureau (PVB) that means you have failed to either answer the original ticket and two subsequent notices, or have failed to appear at a scheduled hearing or to pay the amount rendered by a Hearing Examiner.
+If you have one or more tickets which have reached the Judgment Level at the Parking Violations Bureau (PVB) that means you have failed to either answer the original ticket and two subsequent notices, or have failed to appear at a scheduled hearing or to pay the amount rendered by an Administrative Law Judge.

 Judgments are filed in the City Court of Yonkers.
 A judgment allows the Parking Violations Bureau to: suspend your NYS vehicle registration (for 1 or more parking tickets with 4 late notices); assign your account to a City Marshal; assign your account to a Collection Agency or to an Attorney; report your delinquency to a Credit Bureau; and boot or tow and impound your vehicle.
 Once a City Marshal or Collection Attorney has executed the judgment against you, your wages can be garnisheed and your property attached - this includes towing and impounding any vehicles registered or owned by you, whether they have any outstanding tickets or not.